raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 # Submit the results.

 ### Prepare the trajectory
-For each of the 5 trajectories of **visual-inertial track**, you need to compute the **poses in IMU coordinate frame**, and save them in the text file with the name sequnce_name.txt.
+For each of the 5 trajectories of **LiDAR-inertial track**, you need to compute the **poses in IMU coordinate frame**, and save them in the text file with the name sequnce_name.txt.
 Put all 5 files into a zip file with the following structure:

 ```
     lidar_inertial_track.zip